GeoNet/delta/references/README.md

 #### _CITATIONS_ ####

-A list of _reference_ citations to published or otherwise information.
+A list of _reference_ citations to datasets, publications or otherwise published information.
 All fields, other than Key, are optional and can be left blank.
+GeoNet hosts a number of datasets that have a DOI assigned.
+Datasets DOIs are assigned based on data domain and processing level (i.e. raw , derived, etc).

 | Field | Description |
 | --- | --- |